Is Your Investment Worth It? Calculate ROI to Find Out

 Frequently Asked Questions!!
 (FAQs)

 Ans.
-The simple rate of return is the primary measure that only needs two major inputs.
+The simple rate of return is the primary measure that only needs two significant inputs.
 It considers the increase in the accounting net income from the investment and divides it by the investment cost.

 Ans.
 The internal rate of return, or the IRR, is a tool that helps estimate the return on an investment.
 A higher IRR means a better return on an investment.